shariq1989/cookbook/content/recipe/guacamole.md

 1. Slice the avocados in half, remove the pit, and scoop them into a small bowl.
 2. Mash the avocados with a fork or use a [food processor](https://amzn.to/3lamLSe).
 3. Add the remaining ingredients and mix well by hand for a chunky guacamole or in a [food processor](https://amzn.to/3lamLSe) to whip it smooth, whichever you prefer.
-4. Taste the guacamole and adjust the spices according to your preference.
+4. Taste the guacamole and adjust the spice according to your preference.

 {{< end_recipe >}}